aconstlink/natus/nsl/README.md

 ```

 ## Vector Order and Coordinate System
 nsl and the whole natus engine uses column vectors.
 So multiplication is done like in mathematics.
-The z direction of the coordinate system in positive into the screen.
-So positive z is away from the observer.
+The z direction of the coordinate system is positive into the screen.
+So positive z is away and in forward direction from the observer.

 ## The Config